nunchuk-io/docs/off-chain_inheritance.md

 ---

-# 3. Trust Model
+## 3. Trust Model

 The hardware wallet is the trusted environment for generating and protecting the private key.

 ### Hardware wallet is responsible for

 - generating/importing the Inheritance Key;
-- generating the backup password;
+- generating the Backup Password;
 - encrypting the backup;
 - ensuring the plaintext private key does not leave the device during backup creation.